girlscript/winter-of-contributing/DSA/3.1 Linked List/13. Length of Doubly Linked List/Length of DLL.md

 #### Approach

--Firstly, we initialize a integer "size" and assign value '0' to it.
+- Firstly, we initialize a integer "size" and assign value '0' to it.
--Then we create a node "temp" and make it equal to head node.
+- Then we create a node "temp" and make it equal to head node.
--Then we run a while loop until the temp node becomes NULL and we do the following:
+- Then we run a while loop until the temp node becomes NULL and we do the following:

 1) make temp node equal to the node at the "next" pointer of the temp node.
 2) increment size by 1.